• Two-Time NFCA Midwest Region Coaching Staff of the Year (2013 & 2014)

 Miller Making Case as Program's Best Hitting Coach

-In only seven seasons, Diane Miller has made a strong case as the greatest hitting coach in the 41-year history of Nebraska softball.
-The numbers speak for themselves, as Nebraska has set team records for batting average, runs, home runs, extra-base hits, RBIs, slugging percentage, on-base percentage and walks in just the last two seasons.
+In only eight seasons, Diane Miller has made a strong case as the greatest hitting coach in the 41-year history of Nebraska softball.
+The numbers speak for themselves, as Nebraska has set team records for batting average, runs, home runs, extra-base hits, RBIs, slugging percentage, on-base percentage and walks in just the last three seasons.

 In addition to directing the Husker offense, Diane Miller tutors Nebraska's catchers.
 Her work with the Husker catchers has been just as impressive as what she has accomplished as Nebraska's hitting coach.

 Only one catcher had earned all-region honors in the history of Nebraska softball before Miller arrived in 2009.
-In Miller's seven seasons working with the position, three Husker catchers have been recognized as all-region performers.
-Miller has also coached four different catchers to a total of six all-conference accolades in the past seven seasons.
+In Miller's eight seasons working with the position, three Husker catchers have been recognized as all-region performers.
+Miller has also coached four different catchers to a total of six all-conference accolades in the past eight seasons.

 In 2011, Taylor Edwards earned third-team All-America honors as a freshman, becoming the first Husker catcher to earn All-America recognition.
 A two-time All-American, Edwards ended her career as the 2014 Division I Catcher of the Year.